 - All records of Accounts shall be available at the Annual General Meeting and be open for the inspection of members.

 - An Independent Examiner shall be appointed at the Annual General Meeting to examine the accounts for the ensuing year.

 - Should any matter arise for which no provision has been made in these Rules or any doubt as to the interpretation of the Rules, the same shall be determined by the Executive whose decision shall be final.

 - If a dispute arises between members of the Chamber about the validity or propriety of anything done by the members under this constitution, and the dispute cannot be resolved by agreement, the parties to the dispute must first try in good faith to settle the dispute by mediation before resorting to litigation.

-This Constitution was adopted at May 2017 AGM, replacing previous Objects and Rules and can be pdf downloaded (98 KB) (pdf)
+This Constitution was adopted at May 2017 AGM, replacing previous Objects and Rules and can be downloaded (pdf)